 Oh the many joys of pregnancy.
-As if the Nausea, cravings and hormone fluctuations were not gift enough, in walks constipation.
-Due to a variety of things we’ll get into sometimes pooping during pregnancy becomes far more difficult than you’d imagine.
+Constipation during pregnancy might be the worst.
+As if the nausea, swelling, cravings and hormone fluctuations were not enough.
+Due to a variety of reasons that we’ll outline below, sometimes pooping during pregnancy becomes far more difficult than you’d ever imagine.

 In this article we’ll talk about:

 - Pregnancy Constipation Relief Tips

 Hormones are the biggest cause of pregnancy constipation.
 In the first trimester your body starts producing a hormone called progesterone (typically referred to as the “pregnancy hormone”.
 Progesterone helps prepare your uterus for baby by thickening the lining.
 Progesterone also causes relaxation in your muscles (including your intestinal muscles) slowing down digestion, which can lead to constipation.

 Additionally the pressure and weight from your growing uterus as well as iron consumption from your prenatal vitamin all exacerbate the constipation issue.

 Constipation usually starts in the first trimester when the influx of progesterone is first experienced.
 You’ll hear many women say “I should have known I was pregnant, I hadn’t pooped in a few days”.
 However it is also experienced in the 3rd trimester as well when progesterone spikes and the weight of your womb is pressing on your bowels.

 For the unfortunate few, constipation may be a symptom experienced throughout the entire 9 months.
 If you are one of the lucky ones, rest assured, we have some tried and true tips to help you manage throughout your pregnancy.